All of that comes with sunny skies and reliably snowy slopes.

 The even more exciting news is that between March 11 and 17, Grandvalira will host the 2019 finals of the FIS Alpine Ski World Cup.
 This extremely prestigious event will be spread over several slopes, including the instantly recognizable Avet slope in Soldeu and El Tarter’s Àliga slope.

-Andorra is a fantastic option for a ski holiday.
+Andorra is a fantastic ski area, perfect for just about any holiday.
 A few details make it slightly different than destinations in other parts of the world.
 Here are some specific tips that might help.

 Getting to Andorra

 Our comprehensive guide on getting to Andorra has all the ins and outs of visiting our mountain.
 The short version is that with the exception of a few chartered flight options, you’ll have to go through Toulouse or Barcelona.
-And that means tacking a three-hour bus or car trip on to the end of your trip.
+And that you’ll be taking a three-hour bus or car trip on to the end of your trip.

-When big plus of getting to Andorra is that you (almost definitely) won’t need a visa.
+One big plus when you travel to Andorra is that you (almost definitely) won’t need a visa.
 Our government allows tourists to visit for 90 days without one.

 When to Book